evannetwork/evannetwork.github.io/dev/digital-twin.md

 ## 1. Setup
 At first you must have a configured Runtime in your Javascript code available to create a new Digital Twin.

-To create a runtime, you must fulfil the following steps:
+To create a runtime, you must fulfill the following steps:
 ```js
 // require blockchain-core dependencies
 const IpfsApi = require('ipfs-api');